Great Pyrenees Lab Mix | Ultimate Guide

 The Great Pyrenees Lab Mix is a relatively new designer breed.
 The date of its origin is unknown.
 Being a crossbreed, the Great Pyrenees Lab Mix is not officially recognized by the American Kennel Club (AKC), even though both of its parents are members of the club.
 However, the Dog Registry of America Inc. (DRA) has listed Pyrador as a designer dog breed.

 The Labrador Retriever is a friendly hunting dog that has been the most popular breed in the United States for nearly three decades.
-They were primarily bred to be hunting dog and worked on the water collecting fish for their owners.
-Labs were officially recognized by the American Kennel Club (AKC) in 1917 as a sporting dog.
+They were primarily bred to be hunting dogs and worked on the water collecting fish for their owners.
+Labs were officially recognized by the American Kennel Club (AKC) in 1917 as sporting dogs.

 Great Pyrenees Lab Mix Personality